 Daily activities covering SPaG (Spelling, Punctuation and Grammar) are carried out at the start of each English lesson to enhance their understanding of grammar.
 These concepts will link to the writing that the children are doing that week so that they get the chance to apply their learning and show their understanding.

-Spelling is taught through a new scheme called “Rising Stars Spelling.”
-Spelling unit and lessons include a range of activities that include teacher led, pair work and children working independently.
+Spellings are taught through a new scheme called “Rising Stars Spelling.”
+Each spelling unit and lesson includes a range of activities that include teacher led, pair work and children working independently.
 The scheme is designed to be practical for the children before they apply the new skills they have learnt.
 Children are then sent home spellings weekly linking to what they have covered and tested the following week.

 Handwriting is a real focus for us at Beacon.
 Children complete daily handwriting tasks to make sure that their letter formation is correct and that their work is presented neatly.
-We are currently following the PenPal scheme of work which will help the children to develop their own handwriting style by the time they leave primary school.
+We are currently following the 'Letter-Join' scheme of work which will help the children to develop a cursive handwriting style by the time they leave primary school.

 Mrs S Papadopoulos